 At 22, Cardone graduated with an accounting degree and wanted to acquire properties immediately.
 However, he had to delay for some years to grow the money to invest but rather than shelve his dreams he took this time to study as much as he could on the subject of real estate.

 Cardone’s first deal came 7 years after graduation and today he has real estate holdings in Alabama, Arizona, Tennessee, North Carolina, Florida and other parts of the US.

-Rather than following the conventional path, he questioned norms and strived to become extraordinary.
+Rather than following the conventional path, Grant Cardone questioned the norms and strived to become extraordinary.